LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 1. **Installing Docker and Docker Compose**
    - Update packages: `apt update && apt upgrade -y`.
    - Install Docker and Docker Compose: `sudo apt install docker.io docker-compose -y`.
+   - Add docker to the super users group with: `sudo usermod -aG docker`

+> to avoid typing sudo every time we want to run docker commands {: .prompt-tip }

 2. **Creating a New User**
    - we will create a user cowrie for security reasons with: `addsuer cowrie` .
-   - Establish a user for running the Cowrie container: `su - honeypot`.
+   - switch to the user to run the Cowrie container: `su - honeypot`.

 3. **Pulling Cowrie Image**
    - Retrieve the Cowrie Docker image: `docker pull cowrie/cowrie:latest`.